 Adult male Hatchet, a pair bond with Capri and a dominant figure for 2 decades has not been seen since December, 2024.
 Capri, believed to be older than Hatchet is now keeping company with several different adult males.

-Some adult males tend to stay to themselves, occasionally socializing, feeding or traveling with others in small groups but very singular in their general behavior.
+Other adult males tend to stay to themselves, occasionally socializing, feeding or traveling with others, both male and female, in small groups but very singular in their general behavior.

 Overall, the male population appears strong and healthy.